From the Fort Worth Star-Telegram:

 His attorneys have called Toney’s conviction one of the most “egregious cases” they have seen.

 In December, the Texas Court of Criminal Appeals overturned Toney’s conviction, saying his trial was unconstitutional because Tarrant County prosecutors improperly withheld evidence.
+However, from this source you’ll get in contact with e best attorneys near you.

 The Tarrant County district attorney’s office recused itself from the case.
 In September, the Texas attorney general dropped the charges against Toney but retained the option to retry the case after further evaluation of the evidence.